isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 Cohort Creation - Filters
 =========================

-Using the list of filters on the left panel, you can select the attributes and features that you are interested in either from ISB-CGC data (TCGA, CCLE, TARGET) or user data.
+Using the list of filters on the left panel, you can select the attributes and features that you are interested in either from ISB-CGC data (TCGA, CCLE, TARGET, BEATAML) or user data.
 You are able to create a cohort with multiple program filters.

 CCLE (The Cancer Cell Line Encyclopedia) data is an open access data set; therefore, a user does not need dbGaP permissions to view its sequence data with the IGV viewer.